Wednesday, 08 September 2021

 As long as you are satisfied with a basic yet clean and well-kept hotel room head for

 the Schanzenstern.
-The name derives from its original location in the Sternschanze neighbourhood, but even though the hostel moved to its current location surely ten years ago references to its old address haven't vanished from the net completely.
+The name derives from its original location in the Sternschanze neighbourhood, but even though the hostel moved to its current location surely fifteen years ago references to its old address haven't vanished from the net completely.
 Most rooms are

 equipped with bunk beds, and you are well advised to book in advance especially if not travelling alone.